Sarah + TEACHING

 Best Practices for Online Instruction, October 2011

-Sarah’s success in the classroom is evident from her consistent high ratings in student course evaluations while teaching multiple courses (at least two each semester), courses at undergraduate, split, and graduate-only levels, and an average of 92 students each semester.
-This is in addition serving as academic advisor to ~65 students in her first semester to ~165 students in recent semesters.
+Sarah’s success in the classroom is evident from her consistent high ratings in student course evaluations while teaching multiple courses (often two each semester), courses at undergraduate, split, and graduate-only levels, and an average of 92 students each semester.
+This is in addition serving as academic advisor to ~65 students in her first semester to ~165 students in 2016.